 Faculty Director Michael Madison is Professor of Law at the University of Pittsburgh School of Law, where he teaches and writes about intellectual property law, innovation, and knowledge commons.
-He is the co-editor of Governing Knowledge Commons, published by Oxford University Press in September 2014.
+He is the co-editor of Governing Knowledge Commons, published by Oxford University Press in September 2014 and Governing Medical Knowledge Commons, published by Cambridge University Press in September 2017.
 He is a recipient of the University of Pittsburgh’s Chancellor’s Distinguished Teaching Award and a Fellow of the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver.
 Before moving to Pittsburgh and joining the Pitt Law faculty in 1998, he practiced law in San Francisco and the Silicon Valley.
 Between 2003 and 2011 he was the author of Pittsblog, one of the first blogs in Pittsburgh and a leading chronicle of the economic and cultural renewal of Pittsburgh.
 He graduated from Yale University and Stanford Law School.
 You can read more at madisonian.net/home.
 He tweets at @profmadison.

 Executive Director Stephanie Dangel joined the IPI in 2013 after a successful career as a practicing lawyer, documentary filmmaker, and social entrepreneur.
 She graduated from the Wharton School at the University of Pennsylvania, Yale Law School, and Oxford University, where she was a Rhodes Scholar.
 Early in her legal career, she had the honor of clerking for the U.S. Supreme Court.
 She also practiced law as an Associate at K&L Gates.
 Stephanie then pursued an interest in social entrepreneurship and entertainment, which resulted in her producing two documentaries and holding leadership positions at the Steeltown Entertainment Project, a Pittsburgh-based social enterprise.

-Full-time University of Pittsburgh School of Law faculty members who teach and research innovation-related subjects include:
+Additional University of Pittsburgh School of Law faculty members who teach and research innovation-related subjects

 Kevin Ashley, Professor of Law at Pitt Law, an expert on computer modeling of legal reasoning and cyberspace legal issues.